-In this tutorial we will show you how to install and configuration Django on Ubuntu 16.04 LTS server.
+In this tutorial, we will show you how to install and configuration Django on Ubuntu 16.04 LTS server.
 For those of you who didn’t know, Django is a popular Python framework for writing web applications.
-Web frameworks like Django provide a set of tools which helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
-Django is free and open source software.
+Web frameworks like Django provide a set of tools that helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
+Django is free and open-source software.

 Install Django on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.